Podcast Statistics (2019) – [Infographic]

 As confirmed by Apple at WWDC 2018, there are now more than 550,000 active podcasts out there, and this number is rapidly growing!

-Based on numerous studies conducted in 2018 by companies like Nielsen and Edison, we've put together this comprehensive post on podcast statistics, breaking down the key findings in an easily digestible manner.
+Based on numerous studies conducted by companies like Nielsen and Edison, we've put together this comprehensive post on podcast statistics, breaking down the key findings in an easily digestible manner.